emartin59/ideadash/app/views/main/_terms.md

 5. Claim that something is yours when it is not.

 IDEADASH may delete or pause Ideas, Comments, Implementation Proposals, or any other user content, and/or delete or pause Users and their Accounts for doing any of these prohibited things, or for any other reason or for no reason.

+### User Rights and Duties

+Users may retain any and all previously obtained rights, such as copyrights or patents, that they had before they published any content on IDEADASH.
+However, when a user posts content to IDEADASH, they may choose to put a copyright notice with that content at that time: this may help give the poster of the content copyright protection for the text of the content; however, it is in no way IDEADASH's responsibility or obligation to enforce any of those copyrights except where required by law.
+In regards to concepts revealed in user content: ideas cannot be patented per se; however, when ideas are posted to the site, to the extent that concepts within the idea may be patented, they may no longer be patentable if not previously patented, because they may become part of something called "prior art" which deems them not patentable. (please see https://en.wikipedia.org/wiki/Prior_art for details on the concept of prior art) Prior art typically includes anything published, and under U.S. patent law things previously published may no longer be patented if not already patented.
+Once you post content or an idea to the site, your content or idea has no protection in regards to who can use the content or idea other than protections you obtained for the content or idea prior to you posting (and thereby publishing) such content or idea.
+If you do not want others to use your idea or content, we highly recommend that you do not post it on IDEADASH.
+When you post your content or idea on IDEADASH, you are agreeing that anyone can use the idea, owing nothing to you in return, unless you have a prior patent or other protection on the idea.
+If you have a prior patent or other protection on the idea, you have a duty to disclose this protection in textual form alongside or within the text and/or other media of the protected content or protected idea.

+### Implementer Agreement

+In posting an implementation proposal, all potential implementers are agreeing to the following:

+'I agree to the following terms, conditions, and agreement(s), as well as any current terms of use and privacy policy for ideadash.com, as amended from time to time.

+This is the one and only proposal that you can submit this month for this particular idea.
+The implementation proposal you submit is part of a potential legal agreement between the funding backer(s) of the listed idea and you.
+If your proposal gets more votes from the backer(s) than any other option for this idea during the voting period, you become the "chosen" implementer and you need to make a good faith effort to implement this idea according to your submitted implementation proposal.
+In order to post your proposal you must be 18 years old or older.
+If and when you become the "chosen" implementer, it is at that time that you enter into the following legal agreement with the idea's backer(s) (ideaDash inc. is in no way a party to this agreement. ideaDash inc. will not be held liable, under any circumstances, for any failure of a chosen implementer to carry out an implementation proposal.):
+"I am the chosen implementer for a particular idea on ideadash.com, and I agree to make a good faith effort to carry out the idea based on the details specified in the implementation proposal that I posted for this idea on ideadash.com.
+In the event that I cannot carry out this implementation, I need to notify the backer(s) of this idea promptly as such, and then make my best effort to satisfy their desires in an alternate way, or refund to them all of the money that I received from ideadash.com to carry out this implementation.
+I agree to try as best I can to faithfully carry out my implementation proposal before I seek any of the previously mentioned alternatives.
+In any event, if any backer feels that I have not met my obligations to do one of the following: to make a good faith effort to carry out my implementation as proposed, to carry out a satisfactory alternative implementation, or to fully refund the money received from ideadash.com back to the backer(s); the backer(s) may take any and all legal action against me, and only against me, to recoup from me the money I received from ideadash.com to carry out my posted implementation proposal, and I must give it back to the backer(s) in proportion to the amount that an individual backer supported the idea."
+By posting your implementation proposal you agree to these terms and, in the event that you are the chosen implementer, agree to be subject to the above agreement between you and the backer(s).'

 ### Disputes between Implementers and Backers